BitterKanegul/public-paper-notes/FVLog.md

 ## 2. Preliminaries
   - Datalog
   - Decomposed Storage Model (DSM)
+    -   Store as ([(Column_i, PID)], [(Column_i+1, PID)]...) (structure of arrays)
+    -   PID is the surrogate column
+    -   all col is easy, a row, we join based on PID
+    -   additional id increases memory, perform column compression
+    -   write operation is more expensive.
+    -   datalog the materialized IDB is OOM larger than the EDB
+    -   merging delta with full in semi-naive evaluation needs heavy write operation
+    -   mitigation in Vlog is * ON-demand Concatenation*
+    -   FVlog eats the cost of data insertion to maintain better properties.
+    -
   - Column Oriented Relations on the GPU
     - Uncompressed Raw Data
     - Schedule multiple rules per iteration